kubevirt/user-guide/docs/operations/clone_api.md

 The source and target indicate the source/target API group, kind and name.
 A few important notes:

-* Currently, the only supported kind is `VirtualMachine`, but more types are expected to be supported in the future.
+* Currently, the only supported kinds are `VirtualMachine` (of `kubevirt.io` api group) and `VirtualMachineSnapshot` ( of `snapshot.kubevirt.io` api group), but more types are expected to be supported in the future.
 See "future roadmap" below for more info.

 * The target name is **optional**.
 If unspecified, the clone controller will generate a name for the target automatically.